tale-toul/OCP4AzureIPI/README.md

 The option `-target module.<name>` is used to affect only a particular module in the terraform command

 ## Prepare the bastion host to install Openshift
-Ansible is used to prepare the bastion host so the Openshift 4 cluster installation can be run from it.
+Ansible is used to prepare the bastion host so the Openshift 4 installation can be run from it.
 Before running the playbook some prerequisites must be fullfilled:

 Define the following variables in the file **Ansible/group_vars/all/cluster-vars**:
 * **DNS base domain**.- This domain is used to access the Openshift cluster and the applications running in it.
 In the case of a _public_ cluster, this DNS domain must exist in an Azure resource group.
 In the case of a private cluster, a private domain will be created, there is no need to own that domain since it will only exist in the private VNet where the cluster is deployed.
 The full domain is built as `<cluster name>.<base domain>` so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.
 Assing the domain name to the variable **base_domain**.
 ```
 base_domain: example.com
 ```
 * **Base domain resource group**.- The Azure resource group name where the base domain exists.
-In a private cluster this variable need not be defined.
+In a private cluster this variable is not required.
 Assing the name to the variable **base_domain_resource_group**
 ```
 base_domain_resource_group: waawk-dns
 ```